 - SP-3—Routine Too Complex: Control-flow complexity has been correlated with low reliabilty and frequent errors.

-- SP-4—Module Not Cohesive: Routines which are cohesive are typically easier to modify, easier to fix and contain less errors than routines wth diverse tasks.
+- SP-4—Module Not Cohesive: Routines which are cohesive are typically easier to modify, easier to fix and contain less errors than routines with diverse tasks.

-- SP-5—Poor Choice of Name: A name used in a program too short, too long, too cryptic, too similar to another name or inconsistent with other names
+- SP-5—Poor Choice of Name: A name used in a program is too short, too long, too cryptic, too similar to another name or inconsistent with other names.

 Single Point of Maintenance

-- SPM-1—Magic Numbers: Numeric literals (other than 0 or 1) have been hard-coded into the program.
+- SPM-1—Magic Numbers: Numeric literals (other than 0 or 1) have been hard-coded into the body of a program.

 - SPM-2—Magic Strings: A string literal has been hard-coded into a statement that influences the flow of a program.

-- SPM-3—Copy/Paste Programming: An identical or largely similar section of code appears in two or more places in a program or set of programs.
-Copy and Paste is considered by many industry experts to be a design error.
+- SPM-3—Copy/Paste Programming: An identical or largely similar section of code appears in two or more places in the same source code file.

 - DP-1—Parameter Not Checked: A parameter received by a program is used without first checking if its contents are present and within the expected range.